San Francisco Bay in the 1800s.

 I must close this disjointed epistle,

-And come to the sad parting part,
+And to the sad parting part,

 For John, impatient, has set up a whistle.